wonsunahn/CS1622_Parser/README.md

 child.
 The IDNode, which is a leaf node for an identifier, displays 0 as the lexeme value of the identifier token, and the string "err0" at index 0 of the string table.
-This reflects the parse tree structure of Program shown in [Appendix B: MINI-JAVA grammar specification](#appendix-b-mini-java-grammar-specification).
+This reflects the parse tree structure of Program shown in [Appendix C: MINI-JAVA grammar specification](#appendix-c-mini-java-grammar-specification).

 Now, the solution output in "outputs_solution/err0.out" shows: